Burning and/or stinging of short duration at the injection site have been reported.

 Vasculitis has been reported rarely.

 Moderate fever [101-102.9°F (38.3-39.4°C)] occurs occasionally, and high fever [above 103°F (39.4°C)] occurs less commonly.
 On rare occasions, children developing fever may exhibit febrile convulsions.
+Afebrile convulsions or seizures have occurred rarely following vaccination with live attenuated measles vaccine.
 Syncope, particularly at the time of mass vaccination, has been reported.
 Rash occurs infrequently and is usually minimal, but rarely may be generalized.
 Erythema multiforme has also been reported rarely.

-Forms of optic neuritis, including retrobulbar neuritis and papillitis may infrequently follow viral infections, and have been reported to occur 1 to 3 weeks following inoculation with some live virus vaccines.
+Forms of optic neuritis, including retrobulbar neuritis, papillitis, and retinitis may infrequently follow viral infections, and have been reported to occur 1 to 3 weeks following inoculation with some live virus vaccines.

-Clinical experience with live attenuated rubella and mumps virus vaccines given individually indicates that encephalitis and other nervous system reactions have occurred very rarely.
-These might occur also with BIAVAX (rubella and mumps virus vaccine live) II.
+Clinical experience with live attenuated measles and rubella virus vaccines given individually indicates that encephalitis and other nervous system reactions have occurred very rarely.
+These might occur also with M-R-VAX (measles and rubella virus vaccine live) II.

 Arthralgia and/or arthritis (usually transient and rarely chronic), and polyneuritis are features of natural rubella and vary in frequency and severity with age and sex, being greatest in adult females and least in prepubertal children.
 This type of involvement as well as myalgia and paresthesia have also been reported following administration of MERUVAX II (Rubella Virus Vaccine Live).